-I subscribe to a number of daily email newsletters because I am innately curious (and due to a case of FOMO when it comes to those organizations and individuals I find most informative and influential).
-Usually, I just scan them for highlights, but there is one that I read in its entirety every day.
+I subscribe to a number of email newsletters because I am innately curious (and due to a case of FOMO when it comes to those organizations and individuals I find most informative and influential).
+Usually, I just scan them for highlights, but there is one that I read in its entirety every week.
 In fact, it has become something of an obsession for me.
-And so it is aptly named: Quartz Daily Obsession.
-This interactive email from Quartz, a business-focused news organization, delivers a daily dose of seemingly random yet intriguing, curiosity-piquing topics, including facts and stats that any trivia buff (like me) would find mesmerizing.
+So, it is aptly named: Quartz Weekly Obsession.
+This interactive email from Quartz, a business-focused news organization, delivers seemingly random yet intriguing, curiosity-piquing topics, including facts and stats that any trivia buff (like me) would find mesmerizing.
 Over the last few years, they have published deep dives into such arbitrary and enticing subjects as Inbox Zero, Penmanship, Bachelorette Parties, and The Great British Bakeoff.

 Immersion at Bishop-McCann

-At Bishop-McCann, when it comes to measuring corporate event engagement and impact, we too have been a little obsessed with the science of prediction.
-We live the challenges our clients experience in predicting what to focus on, invest in, and plan for using only the available data they have collected from past corporate events, like session attendance metrics, social media buzz and a handful of completed surveys.
+When it comes to measuring corporate event engagement and impact at Bishop-McCann, we also have been a little obsessed with the science of prediction.
+We live the challenges our clients experience in predicting what to focus on, invest in, and plan for, using only the available data they have collected from past corporate events.
+Some of this data includes session attendance metrics, social media buzz, and a handful of completed surveys.

-To overcome this challenge, we sought out a solution that would give us objective, unbiased insights to enable our clients to make better predictions about the future impact and success of their meetings and corporate events, including their themes, content, environment and even speakers and entertainment, in an effort to secure their investments in live experiences and assure the highest engagement effect with their audiences.
+To overcome this challenge, we sought out a solution that would give us unbiased insights to enable our clients to make better predictions about the future impact and success of their meetings and corporate events (including their themes, content, environment, and even speakers and entertainment).
+We did so in an effort to secure their investments in live experiences and assure the highest engagement effect with their audiences.

-Through 20 years of proven research, Immersion Neuroscience has developed the Immersion Quotient that collects and scores unconscious and real-time neurologic feedback that cuts through positivity bias, or self-reported “liking,” to robustly predict individual decisions and market outcomes.
-And per Quartz Daily Obsession’s observation, we can even capitalize on the “wisdom of crowds” with the ability to gauge feedback in real-time from dozens of diverse audience participants as an even more effective means to predict the future.
+Through 20 years of proven research, Immersion Neuroscience has developed the Immersion Quotient that collects and scores unconscious and real-time neurologic feedback.
+This cuts through positivity bias, or self-reported “liking,” to robustly predict individual decisions and market outcomes.
+And per Quartz Weekly Obsession’s observation, we can even capitalize on the “wisdom of crowds” with the ability to gauge feedback in real-time from dozens of diverse audience participants as an even more effective means to predict the future.

 The best part of this futuristic technology is that it is available today, for your next content development and rehearsal session or to track real-time reactions from your audience at your next live event.
 Essentially, we have taken this out of the lab and can now deliver it directly into your conference ballroom and breakout session spaces, simply and affordably, with actionable insights that you can benefit from immediately.

-I am really excited about this partnership and the exceptional solution and differentiated value this offers our clients and the opportunities it can create working with other agencies.
+I am really excited about this partnership, the exceptional solution, and the differentiated value this offers our clients, along with the opportunities it can create working with other agencies.
 I look forward to continuing to share how we are developing new ways to predict the future and improve live experiences and results.
 It is going to be fun to see how this plays out.
 Pass me the Movie Theater Popcorn.

-Sign up for your Quartz Daily Obsession email newsletter here.
+Sign up for your Quartz Weekly Obsession email newsletter here.